 Swiss Re carefully evaluated various automation vendors.
-“The UiPath Enterprise RPA Platform was a good fit for our needs, especially in terms of scalability and integration capabilities,” recalled Ordinas-Lewis.
+“The UiPath Platform was a good fit for our needs, especially in terms of scalability and integration capabilities,” recalled Ordinas-Lewis.
 “The UiPath team also had a vision for the future of RPA, so we were convinced we were selecting the right partner.”

 Once the decision was made, Swiss Re targeted a bank account reconciliation process as its proof of value (POV) with UiPath.
-This initial pilot was an immediate success: It reduced reconciliation times from 15 business days to just three—an 80% improvement.
+This initial pilot was an immediate success: it reduced reconciliation times from 15 business days to just three—an 80% improvement.

 In this example, a single UiPath Robot downloaded bank statements as well as corresponding ledger accounts and matched the balance of the bank account using Microsoft Excel.
-The Robot copied the relevant evidence and uploaded all this information into a central repository for detailed record-keeping and future audits.
+The Robot copied the relevant evidence and uploaded all this information into a central repository for detailed record keeping and future audits.